 So, when you are showing your child a new (New to the shelf, anyway.) toy or activity, you also show them how to put it back in its rightful place when they are finished with it.

 “Now that we’re finished putting the coins into the slot, let’s put the coin box back on the shelf, where we found it.
-If you want to keep playing with it, just remove the coins in the drawer and do it again!
+If you want to keep playing with it, just remove the coins from the drawer and do it again!
 Let’s just be sure we put the coin box away when you are finished.”

 Teaching your child to care for the neatness of their own special space in the house takes time and patience, but I think you will find that children crave tidiness and order.
 Kids are typically calmer and happier in an immediate environment that makes sense to them.